 We remain optimistic about the U.S. housing market.
-Following a brief slowdown in the market during the 2nd quarter of 2020 due to the impacts from COVID-19, housing starts increased through much of 2020 and ended the year at nearly 1.4 million (based on seasonally-adjusted figures from the U.S. Census Bureau), the highest level of annual starts in more than a decade, yet below the 50-year historical average of approximately 1.4 million to 1.5 million housing starts per year.
-Additionally, housing starts in December 2020 were at a seasonally-adjusted rate of nearly 1.7 million.
-The current strong demand for housing, combined with the current low interest rate environment is driving optimism for the housing market for 2021 and beyond.
+Following a brief slowdown in the market during the 2nd quarter of 2020 due to the impacts from COVID-19, housing starts increased through much of 2020 and 2021, and ended the year at 1.7 million (based on seasonally-adjusted figures from the U.S. Census Bureau), the highest level of annual starts in more than a decade.
+However, housing completions have not been able to keep up with housing starts due to a variety of material and labor constraints across the entire housing construction industry.
+This environment of strong demand and tight supply has created significant inflation in the majority of the products we sell.
+We anticipate that the current environment of strong demand and tight supply will continue into 2022.